 - Our self-hosted email and collaboration suite, Plesk Premium Email, powered by Kolab.
 It includes a secure, private file cloud using Seafile and a secure team messaging platform using Mattermost.
 You can also enhance email security with the Plesk Email Security extension.

-- If you use Plesk with WordPress, you can use the WordPress Toolkit to optimize your site’s security.
-WordPress Toolkit hardens your site by default and is enhanced with the Toolkit’s security scanner, which provides up-to-date recommendations for managing site security.
+- If you use Plesk with WordPress, you can use the WP Toolkit to optimize your site’s security.
+WP Toolkit hardens your site by default and is enhanced with the Toolkit’s security scanner, which provides up-to-date recommendations for managing site security.

 - If you are a hosting reseller, with Plesk’s Web Host Edition you can easily manage teams.
 You have the ability to set permissions for individual users, developers, designers and content managers, who can seamlessly collaborate across multiple projects.
 You can also create customer accounts so that external administrators can manage their own services.
 The edition comes with security for protection from malicious users.